 Participants

 Nineteen participants were categorised by age: 18-24 (n = 2), 25-34 (n = 11), 35-44 (n = 5), 45-54 (n = 1).
-All participants worked within a professional (n = 17) or semi-professional (n = 2) club and were employed within a recruitment-based role such as, managers, coaches, directors of football, video scouts, live scouts, performance analysts, and data analysts.
+All participants worked within a professional (n = 17) or semi-professional (n = 2) club and were employed within a recruitment-based role such as, managers, coaches, directors of football, video scouts, live scouts, performance analysts, and data analysts (Table 1).
 Participants were recruited via the lead author’s professional connections or the networking site, LinkedIn (www.LinkedIn.com).
 The participants were split into two groups based on their experience in player recruitment; (1) experienced (n = 9, > 6 years of experience) and (2) inexperienced (n = 10, < 6 years of experience).
 Ethical approval for the study was gained from a university’s ethics committee.

 Table 1.
 Participant information table